Canning: Sealing: double seams

-Invented in 1888 by Max Ams, modern double seams provide an airtight seal to the tin can.
-This airtight nature is crucial to keeping micro-organisms out of the can and keeping its contents sealed inside.
+Invented in 1888 by Max Ams, modern double seams provide an airtight seal to a can.
+This airtight nature is crucial to keeping micro-organisms out of the can and keeping the can's contents sealed inside.
 Thus, double seamed cans are also known as Sanitary Cans.
 Developed in 1900 in Europe, this sort of can was made of the traditional cylindrical body made with tin plate.
 The two ends (lids) were attached using what is now called a double seam.
 A can thus sealed is impervious to contamination by creating two tight continuous folds between the can's cylindrical body and the lids.
 This eliminated the need for solder and allowed improvements in manufacturing speed, reducing cost.

 Double seaming uses rollers to shape the can, lid and the final double seam.
 To make a sanitary can and lid suitable for double seaming, manufacture begins with a sheet of coated tin plate.
 To create the can body, rectangles are cut and curled around a die, and welded together creating a cylinder with a side seam.

 Rollers are then used to flare out one or both ends of the cylinder to create a quarter circle flange around the circumference.
 Precision is required to ensure that the welded sides are perfectly aligned, as any misalignment will cause inconsistent flange shape, compromising its integrity.

 A circle is then cut from the sheet using a die cutter.
 The circle is shaped in a stamping press to create a downward countersink to fit snugly into the can body.
 The result can be compared to an upside down and very flat top hat.
 The outer edge is then curled down and around about 140 degrees using rollers to create the end curl.

 The result is a steel tube with a flanged edge, and a countersunk steel disc with a curled edge.
 A rubber compound is put inside the curl.